Gas Tax Refund General FAQ

 - Paratransit operations

-- Driving a vehicle on a military base
+- Driving a personal vehicle on a military installation

 Is the tax paid for gasoline used in vehicles driven on roads within a military installation completely refundable?

-The tax paid on gas that is used on streets or roads within the controlled boundaries of a military installation is refundable except for the tax paid on gas used on state highways traversing a military installation.
+The tax paid on gasoline that is used in personal vehicles driven on streets or roads within the controlled boundaries of a military installation is refundable except for the tax paid on gasoline used on state highways traversing a military installation.
+Copies of purchase invoices are required in order to be eligible for a refund.

 Senate Bill 1485 introduced by Senator Kehoe was approved by the Governor on September 23, 2012, which amended the Revenue and Taxation Code Section 8101 and a new subsection 8101(h) is subsequently added to the Section 8101.